 REMM No. REMM Requirement Timing Document Reference NAH20 All works to conserve, protect or remove significant heritage fabric would be undertaken by skilled tradespeople with experience working on heritage sites, in consultation with an appropriately qualified conservation heritage architect.
 Construction Section 5.2.10 Table 13 NAH23 Prior to the removal of the Bankstown Parcels Office (former), a heritage salvage and moveable heritage register should be prepared, identifying those significant elements which can be removed and retained for potential reuse.
 Design/pre- construction The removal of Bankstown Parcels Office is not within this scope of this Project.
 This REMM is not relevant to this Plan.
-Aborigina al Heritage AH1 Aboriginal stakeholder consultation would continue to be undertaken in accordance with Aboriginal Cultural Heritage Consultation Requirements for Proponents (DECC, 2010).
-Pre-construction Consultation with RAPs was undertaken during concept design as part of the Sydney Metro Sydenham to Bankstown EIS and also during preparation of the ACHAR RAPs would be involved if Aboriginal objects were identified during excavations.
-Section 1.4 Section 5.1.5 Section 5.5 Table 13 AH2 The Aboriginal Cultural Heritage Assessment Report would be implemented.
-Pre-construction There are no identified areas of Aboriginal archaeological potential or Aboriginal sites within the Project area.
-The ACHAR would be implemented in the event of an unexpected find.
-Section 5.1.1 AH3 Archaeological test excavation (and salvage if required) would be carried out at S2B PAD02 at Punchbowl Station.
+Aborigin al Heritage AH1 Aboriginal stakeholder consultation would continue to be undertaken in accordance with Aboriginal Cultural Heritage Consultation Requirements for Proponents (DECC, 2010).
+Pre-construction Consultation with RAPs was undertaken during concept design as part of the Sydney Metro Sydenham to Bankstown EIS and also during preparation of the ACHAR RAPs will be involved if Aboriginal objects were identifiedduring excavations and during excavation of S2B PAD02 Section 5.1.4 Section 5.1.2 Appendix B AH2 The Aboriginal Cultural Heritage Assessment Report would be implemented.
+Pre-construction The ACHAR will be implemented in the event of an unexpected find and during archaeological excavations atS2B PAD02, Section 5.1.1 Section 5.1.2 AH3 Archaeological test excavation (and salvage if required) would be carried out at S2B PAD02 at Punchbowl Station.
 Excavations would be conducted in accordance with the methodology outlined by the Aboriginal cultural heritage assessment report.
-Pre-construction S2B PAD02 is not within the Project area therefore this measure is not relevant to this current scope of works and Plan.
-AH4 Appropriate Aboriginal heritage interpretation would be incorporated into the design in consultation with Aboriginal stakeholders.
-Pre-construction Section 5.2.4 AH5 If potential Aboriginal items are uncovered during the works, all works in the immediate area would cease, and the unexpected finds procedure included in the construction heritage management plan would be implemented.
-Construction Section 5.1.3 Sydney Metro Unexpected Heritage Finds Procedure (Appendix D)
+Pre-construction Section 5.1.2 AH4 Appropriate Aboriginal heritage interpretation would be incorporated into the design in consultation with Aboriginal stakeholders.
+Pre-construction Section 5.2.4 AH5 If potential Aboriginal items are uncovered during the works, all works in the Construction Section 5.1.4 immediate area would cease, and the unexpected finds procedure included in the Section 5.3.5 construction heritage management plan would be implemented.
+Section 5.4 During pre-work briefings, employees would be made aware of the unexpected finds procedures and obligations under the National Parks and Wildlife Act 1974.
+Sydney Metro Unexpected Heritage Finds Procedure(Appendix D)